Skip to content

 Web service fixed response headers

-After configuration, all HTTP response headers of DataFlux Func will include the specified content
+After configuration, all HTTP response headers of DataFlux Func will contain the specified content

 Example